Describe An Intelligent Person You Know: IELTS Speaking Cue Card

 Follow up questions

-How has your uncle influenced your own education?
+How has your brother influenced your own education or career choices?

 Band 6-7